image

 What are the most in-demand project management certifications?

-The Project Management Professional (PMP) certification is widely recognised and valued.
+The Project Management Professional (PMP) certification is the most widely recognised and valued.
 Other popular certifications include PRINCE2, Agile Certified Practitioner (PMI-ACP), and Certified ScrumMaster (CSM).
 The best certification for you depends on your industry and career goals.

 How do I handle unexpected challenges during a project?